 Biodiversity

-We recognize how critical biodiversity, High Conservation Value (HCV) areas and critical habitats are to the health of local ecosystems.
-Through in-depth assessments, we have determined that our direct operations have minimal impact on critical habitats or other areas with high diversity value.
-While we don’t anticipate expanding our physical operations to areas where this would be a concern, we would evaluate the impact of our new construction and projects on biodiversity, adopt measures necessary to minimize impacts and consult with stakeholders.
-We are dedicated to protecting the land and biodiversity through our Biodiversity and Critical Habitats Policy.
+EnerSys recognizes the role of biodiversity,6 High Conservation Value areas, and critical habitats in maintaining the health of local ecosystems.
+After a comprehensive analysis, we have concluded that our direct operations have minimal effects on critical habitats or areas with high biodiversity value.
+Although we have no plans to extend our physical operations into areas of concern, we are committed to thoroughly evaluating the impact of any new construction or projects on biodiversity.
+We will implement necessary measures to mitigate these impacts and engage with stakeholders throughout the process.
+Our commitment to safeguarding land and biodiversity is outlined in our Biodiversity and Critical Habitats Policy.

 Biodiversity and Critical Habitats Policy